PruvoNet/squiss-ts/README.md

 - Efficiently auto pull new messages when concurrency is not fully utilized
 - Easy message lifecycle management
 - Options to auto renew messages visibility timeout for long message processing
-- Option to automatically gzip incoming and outgoing messages to decrease message sizes (based on message size)
+- Option to automatically gzip incoming and outgoing messages (based on message size) to decrease message sizes and save SQS costs
-- Option to auto upload large messages to s3 and retrieve the message from s3 upon receive
+- Option to auto upload large messages to s3 and retrieve the message from s3 upon receive, in order to decrease message sizes and save SQS costs
 - Full typescript support

 ## Quick example